No Cost or Obligation

 Let’s not forget that if you miss payments or default, it will negatively impact your personal credit.

-One risk that most business owners do not consider are the covenants placed on the loan.
+One risk that most business owners do not consider is the covenants placed on the loan.
 The covenants are “promises” contained within the long term business loan agreement.
 Depending on the lender, you must determine whether they may be detrimental to the operation of your business.

 Let me briefly explain.
 A bank may tell you that you need to maintain different financial ratios in your business.
 Not meeting these benchmarks may be a violation of your loan agreement.